-The AD9224 internal timing uses the two edges of the clock input to generate a variety of internal timing signals.
-The clock input must meet or exceed the minimum specified pulse width high and low ( $t{\rm CH}$ and $t{\rm CL}$ ) specifications for the given A/D as defined in the Switching Specifications at the beginning of the data sheet to meet the rated performance specifications.
-For example, the clock input to the AD9224 operating at 40 MSPS may have a duty cycle between 49% to 51% to meet this timing requirement since the minimum specified $t{\rm CH}$ and $t{\rm CL}$ is 12.37 ns.
-For low clock rates below 40 MSPS, the duty cycle may deviate from this range to the extent that both $t{\rm CH}$ and $t{\rm CL}$ are satisfied.
+The AD9225 internal timing uses the two edges of the clock input to generate a variety of internal timing signals.
+The clock input must meet or exceed the minimum specified pulse width high and low (t{CH} and t{CL}) specifications for the given ADC as defined in the Switching Specifications table to meet the rated performance specifications.
+For example, the clock input to the AD9225 operating at 25 MSPS may have a duty cycle between 45% to 55% to meet this timing requirement since the minimum specified t{CH} and t{CL} is 18 ns.
+For low clock rates, the duty cycle may deviate from this range to the extent that both t{CH} and t{CL} are satisfied.

-High speed high resolution A/Ds are sensitive to the quality of the clock input.
-The degradation in SNR at a given full-scale input frequency ( $f{\rm IN}$ ) due only to aperture jitter ( $t{\rm A}$ ) can be calculated with the following equation:
+All high speed high resolution ADCs are sensitive to the quality of the clock input.
+The degradation in SNR at a given full-scale input frequency (f{IN}) due to only aperture jitter (t_A) can be calculated with the following equation:

-$$SNR = 20 \log{10} [1/2 \pi f{IN} t_A]$$
+$$SNR = 20 \log{10} \left[\frac{1}{2\pi f{IN} t_A} \right]$$

-In the equation, the rms aperture jitter, $t_A$ , represents the rootsum square of all the jitter sources, which include the clock input, analog input signal, and A/D aperture jitter specification.
+In the equation, the rms aperture jitter, t_A , represents the rootsum square of all the jitter sources, which include the clock input, analog input signal, and ADC aperture jitter specification.
 Undersampling applications are particularly sensitive to jitter.

-Clock input should be treated as an analog signal in cases where aperture jitter may affect the dynamic range of the AD9224.
-Power supplies for clock drivers should be separated from the A/D output driver supplies to avoid modulating the clock signal with digital noise.
+Clock input should be treated as an analog signal in cases where aperture jitter may affect the dynamic range of the AD9225.
+Power supplies for clock drivers should be separated from the ADC output driver supplies to avoid modulating the clock signal with digital noise.
 Low jitter crystal controlled oscillators make the best clock sources.
-If the clock is generated from another type of source (by gating, dividing or other method), it should be retimed by the original clock at the last step.
+If the clock is generated from another type of source (by gating, dividing, or other method), it should be retimed by the original clock at the last step.

-The clock input is referred to the analog supply.
+The clock input is referred to as the analog supply.
 Its logic threshold is AVDD/2.
 If the clock is being generated by 3 V logic, it will have to be level shifted into 5 V CMOS logic levels.
-This can also be accomplished by ac-coupling and level-shifting the clock signal.
+This can also be accomplished by ac coupling and level-shifting the clock signal.

-The AD9224 has a very tight clock tolerance at 40 MHz.
-One way to minimize the tolerance of a 50% duty cycle clock is to divide down a clock of higher frequency, as shown in Figure 33.
+The AD9225 has a clock tolerance of 5% at 25 MHz.
+One way to obtain a 50% duty cycle clock is to divide down a clock of higher frequency, as shown in Figure 24.
+This configuration will also decrease the jitter of the source clock.

-Figure 33.
+Figure 24.
 Divide-by-Two Clock Circuit

-In this case an 80 MHz clock is divided by two to produce the 40 MHz clock input for the AD9224.
-In this configuration, the duty cycle of the 80 MHz clock is irrelevant.
+In this case, a 50 MHz clock is divided by two to produce the 25 MHz clock input for the AD9225.
+In this configuration, the duty cycle of the 50 MHz clock is irrelevant.

 The input circuitry for the CLOCK pin is designed to accommodate CMOS inputs.
-The quality of the logic input, particularly the rising edge, is critical in realizing the best possible jitter performance of the part: the faster the rising edge, the better the jitter performance.
+The quality of the logic input, particularly the rising edge, is critical in realizing the best possible jitter performance of the part; the faster the rising edge, the better the jitter performance.

 As a result, careful selection of the logic family for the clock driver, as well as the fanout and capacitive load on the clock line, is important.
-Jitter-induced errors become more predominant at higher frequency, large amplitude inputs, where the input slew rate is greatest.
+Jitter-induced errors become more predominant at higher frequency and large amplitude inputs, where the input slew rate is greatest.

-Most of the power dissipated by the AD9224 is from the analog power supplies.
+Most of the power dissipated by the AD9225 is from the analog power supplies.
 However, lower clock speeds will reduce digital current.
-Figure 34 shows the relationship between power and clock rate.
+Figure 25 shows the relationship between power and clock rate.

-Figure 34.
+Figure 25.
 Power Consumption vs. Clock Rate

-Direct IF Down Conversion Using the AD9224
+Direct IF Down Conversion Using the AD9225